learn-academy-2023-charlie/tic-tac-toe-spontaneous-instructors/README.md

     - update styling to increase font size and center the values on the grid

 - As a user, my partner can click on a square after me and see their mark.
-- create a function that take in the index of the selected box `playerChoice` and return ⚔️ for the first opponent or 🛡 for the second opponent
-- use conditionals to provide separate conditions to toggle on the emojis
-    - react state to store true/false value to toggle on emojis: firstOpp
+  - react state to store true/false condition to toggle on emojis: firstOpp

-- input: index of the selected box
-    - output: ⚔️ for the first opponent or 🛡 for the second opponent
+  - modify function to with conditionals to return ⚔️ for the first opponent when `firstOpp` is true or 🛡 for the second opponent when `firstOpp` is false
-    - function name: handleClick

 - As a user, I can't click on a square that has already been marked.